hackergrrl/offline-android-speech-recognition/README.md

     git clone https://github.com/hackergrrl/offline-android-speech-recognition
     ```

-4. Put the phone into Airplane Mode or otherwise disable Wi-Fi.
+4. Put the phone into Airplane Mode or otherwise disable Internet access.
 5. Run the web server using Termux:

     ```shell